Clearfield tops St. Marys 4-1 in District 9 class 4A Championship

-DUBOIS — The Clearfield softball team scored two runs in the first inning and rode the right arm of senior pitcher Emma Hipps to a 4-1 victory over St. Marys Thursday at Heindl Memorial Field.
+DUBOIS — The Clearfield softball team scored two runs in the first inning and rode the right arm of senior pitcher Emma Hipps to a 4-1 victory over St. Marys Thursday at Heindl Memorial Field in the District 9 class 4A Championship.

 Hipps outdueled St. Marys’ Kendall Young in a battle of two of D-9s best.

-Hipps allowed just an unearned run on four hits, while ealking one batter and striking out 12 in her six innings of work.
+Hipps allowed just an unearned run on four hits, while walking one batter and striking out 12 in her six innings of work.

 Young only gave up five hits, but the Lady Bison made the most of them, scoring four earned runs.
 Young also issued three intentional walks, while striking out seven.